Global Search Configuration

 This topic shows you how to set up the Global Search index and identify the data elements to display in the Global Search results to help users identify results on PEO dataforms.

-Note: These steps are for Developer users only.
+Note: These steps in this section for Developer users only.

 To access the administrative area of ClientSpace: